 · Persons convicted of a “crime of domestic violence” (IC 35-41-1-6.3)

 There are a few methods by which an Indiana citizen can regain the right to possess a firearm.
 A Level 6 or Class D Felony can sometimes be reduced to a misdemeanor.
 Indiana has an expungement statute that may, depending upon the nature of the crime involved, provide relief to those persons who find themselves ineligible to possess firearms.
 Additionally, those convicted of misdemeanor domestic violence can petition a court to have their right to possess a firearm restored after five (5) years.

-To learn more about Federal and State firearm law, and to ensure you are compliant with both, contact the attorneys at Allen Wellman McNew Harvey, LLP at 317-468-2355.
+To learn more about Federal and State firearm law, and to ensure you are compliant with both, contact the attorneys at Allen Wellman Harvey Keyes Cooley, LLP at 317-468-2355.

 1 18 U.S.C. § 922